lmas/thesis/thesis.typ

 	Many alternative sensors provided in a single package.

-Setting up the hardware required using some wires and a breadboard which is commonly used when prototyping electronic projects, as shown in @hatonrasp.
+Setting up the hardware required using some wires and a breadboard which is commonly used when prototyping electronic projects, as shown in @hatwithrasp.
 @app-wiring have a wiring diagram that better illustrates the setup.
 Powering up the Raspberry Pi, it was then setup in a default way by following the getting started guide @raspberry and connected to a locally available